firavoyage/blogging/river.md

 > If you've manually moved files and things feel "messy," the safest way to ensure a clean state is to delete the node_modules directory entirely and let pnpm rebuild it correctly:

 holy.

 ---

+> In Rust, you can't create a "global" replacement like a C #define that changes how the compiler reads every line of your file (e.g., you can't make 1...5 work everywhere without a wrapper).
+>
+> While Rust doesn't have a preprocessor to search and replace text globally, you can wrap an entire module or function in a macro that "pre-scans" the code and replaces your custom syntax (...) with valid Rust code (..=) before the compiler sees it.

+---

+> You actually cannot define a multi-word phrase like long int as a single macro name.
+>
+> The C++ preprocessor is very strict about what comes immediately after the #define.
+It expects a single identifier—a word with no spaces, starting with a letter or underscore

+> Yes, you can chain macros in C++, but how you do it depends on whether you mean "linking" their values or trying to "define a macro inside another."

+---

+> Even with stricter licenses like GPL 3.0 or AGPL, the fundamental rule remains: you are not required to publish the source code to the general public, but you must provide it to anyone who receives your software.

+---